seachicken/gh-poi/README.md

 ### Why the name "poi"?

 "poi" means "feel free to throw it away" in Japanese.
+If you prefer an alias, you can change it with [gh alias set](https://cli.github.com/manual/gh_alias_set). (e.g. `gh alias set clean-branches poi`)